 I was given a Junior Suite with canal views from the Serendipity collection.
 The rooms in the Serendipity collection were renovated in partnership with Remy Meijers, a well known Dutch interior designer.
 The suite was 45 m² in size and on entering I instantly fell in love with the different shades of browns.
 The queen bed was very comfortable and I adored the bed linen with its silk patterns.
 The lighting within the room was very romantic and the huge windows were lovely for me to look out onto the canal.

-The room had a cosy feel to it and the art work and decor was simple but powerful.
+The room had a cosy feel to it and the artwork and decor were simple but powerful.
 I liked the Bose stereo, it suited the room and it was great listening to, whilst drinking a glass of red.
 The mini bar had a wealth of choices for me to choose from.
-The wooden floor through out the room was just stunning and added to the warm overall feel.
-I adored the huge light not far from the bed, which made it feel like home away from home.
-The working desk was excellent and with as much coffee at hand I started my working day early with a nice fresh brew.
+The wooden floor throughout the room was just stunning and added to the warm overall feel.
+I adored the huge light not far from the bed, which made it feel like a home away from home.
+The working desk was excellent and with as much coffee at hand, I started my working day early with a nice fresh brew.

 I liked how The Dylan had fresh orchids and flowers within the room and also in all parts of the hotel.
 The different mixtures of textiles, wood and fabrics gave my room a real sense of luxury.
 I had a brilliant sleep and even though you’re right in the hub of things, it was amazingly quiet.

-I am a lover of big luxury baths especially ones that are all about natural marble, and I was not disappointing here.
+I am a lover of big luxury baths especially ones that are all about natural marble, and I was not disappointed here.
 The bathroom layout was massive and very relaxing.